espressif/arduino-esp32/docs/en/api/espnow.rst

 * ``lmk``: Local master key.

-_onReceive
+onReceive
 ^^^^^^^^^^

 Callback function to handle incoming data from the peer.
 This is a pure virtual method that must be implemented by the upper class.

 .. code-block:: cpp

-    void _onReceive(const uint8_t *data, int len, bool broadcast);
+    void onReceive(const uint8_t *data, int len, bool broadcast);

 * ``data``: Pointer to the received data.
 * ``len``: Length of the received data.
 * ``broadcast``: ``true`` if the data is broadcasted, ``false`` otherwise.

-_onSent
+onSent
 ^^^^^^^

-Callback function to handle the completion of sending data to the peer.
+Optional callback function to handle the completion of sending data to the peer.
 This is a pure virtual method that must be implemented by the upper class.

 .. code-block:: cpp

-    void _onSent(bool success);
+    void onSent(bool success);

 * ``success``: ``true`` if the data is sent successfully, ``false`` otherwise.